ShaAnder/react_portfolio/README.md

 React app that allows a user to create a todo list, track tasks, sort, clear and delete them as needed.
 Also includes a task tracker with how many left to do on a day!

-- Current app progress: 0.1 - User can now add tasks to the application
+- Current app progress: 0.2 Allows for addition of entries, clearing of entries, deletion of single entries and marking entries complete (almost feature complete)

 ![image](https://github.com/ShaAnder/react_portfolio/assets/129494996/01dbfddf-63a6-4c3f-80a7-3cea74851e75)